UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

 **Snow band output:**

-To specify writing the values of variables in each snow band, append "BAND" to the variable name (this only works for some variables - see the list in vicNl_def.h).
+To specify writing the values of variables in each snow band, append "BAND" to the variable name (this only works for some variables - see the list in vic_driver_shared.h).
 If you specify these variables, the value of the variable in each band will be written, one band per column.
 For example, for a cell having 2 snow bands:

 ```
 OUTVAR	OUT_SWE_BAND